 Form Verbal Sentences in Arabic

-Edited by Hotelier, priya, Rushell, Eng and 1 other
+Edited by Hotelier, priya, Rushell, Eng

 Hello, and thank you for watching VisiHow.
 Today, we will show you how to form a verbal sentence in the Arabic language.
 The verbal sentence is a sentence that contains a verb.
 It is a very common type of sentence.
 There are generally two ways that you can form a verbal sentence.
 We will show you the most common way, as well as perhaps the easiest way to accomplish this task.

 We will be using the word order "Verb-Subject-Object", which is abbreviated as VSO.

 We will begin the sentence with a verb, followed by a subject, followed by the object.
 This will work for pretty much any verbal sentence.

 We have the following two sentences in English, "I went to the airport" and "He studied in the university".

 We can see in both of these examples that English begins it's verbal sentence with a subject.

 "I" and "He" are the subjects of these two sentences.